 46 Literacy Concepts Children Learn When Adults Read Picture Books Aloud

-In the advent of the digital era, there was a time when it looked like all physical picture books would be replaced by e-books.
+In the advent of the digital era, there was a time when it looked like all physical picture books would be replaced by e-books on smartphones and tablets.
 Thankfully, this hasn't happened.
-Picture books that you can hold in your hand give readers a more fulfilling experience that connects them to the books.
-If you take a closer look at holding and reading a physical book, you'll find that you're not just showing children pictures and sharing stories.
-When adults model fluent and expressive reading, children recognize that reading is fun and eventually become desirous of learning to read themselves.
+Readers have a more fulfilling experience when books can be held and touched.
+Reading a physical book is about more than just showing children pictures and sharing stories.
+When adults model fluent and expressive reading, children recognize that reading is fun and useful, and they eventually become desirous of learning to read themselves.
 In other words, they become emergent readers.
 Here are additional literacy concepts children learn during read-alouds:

-They are able to identify and classify books.
 There is a difference between a book and other objects.
+Children learn to identify and classify books.

-A picture book has a cover that tells what the story is about.
+A picture book has a cover with a title that tells what the story is about.

 A picture book has contributors, such as an author and illustrator.